A. The birth of CSPC

 1996.
-In 1996, CSPC has completed the development plan of the college which has set for the first time the blueprint of a preferred future for the school as the only Polytechnic College in Region V. The development plan was the concerted efforts of the faculty and staff and others stakeholders setting the performance targets for the next 5 years.
-It also identified priority programs, projects and activities with corresponding budgetary requirements.
+CSPC has completed the development plan of the college which has set for the first time the blueprint of a preferred future for the school as the only Polytechnic College in Region V. The development plan was the concerted efforts of the faculty and staff and other stakeholders setting the performance targets for the next 5 years.
+It also identified priority programs, projects, and activities with corresponding budgetary requirements.

-With the approval of the plan, the focused was the updating of curricular offerings and upgrading the teaching competencies of faculty to meet CHED policies and standards.
-To widen access to quality education, scholarship grants were extended to students who excelled in academics, sports and cultural affairs.
+With the approval of the plan, the focus was the updating of curricular offerings and upgrading the teaching competencies of faculty to meet CHED policies and standards.
+To widen access to quality education, scholarship grants were extended to students who excelled in academics, sports, and cultural affairs.

-Moreover, the College Code was also completed codifying administrative and academic policies, rules, procedures and guidelines of the college.
-It served as a reference for all official transaction not covered by existing rules and regulations.
+Moreover, the College Code was also completed codifying administrative and academic policies, rules, procedures, and guidelines of the college.
+It served as a reference for all official transactions not covered by existing rules and regulations.
 In terms of instruction, the college prepared for the preliminary survey of the AACCUP TEAM for the accreditation of Engineering Programs.

 1997-2001.
 In May 16, 1997 to March 4, 1998, Dr. Lourdes G. Laniog assumed as officer-in-charge of the college until her presidency in March 5, 1998 to May 31, 2002.

-Significantly, Dr. Ilarde was able to mobilized developments for the college that paved the way for its strong commitments to provide professional and technological education for regional development.
-These are: accreditation of all its program; produce board examination topnotchers as well as high percentage of board passers in almost all programs; compliance to EO 358 requirements of its non- degree programs; better students development programs and services; establishments and expansion of linkages; creation of the Buhi Extension Campus with strong partnership with LGU Buhi; scholarship programs for faculty and students; physical development in support to the college primary goal in providing quality education.
+Significantly, Dr. Ilarde was able to mobilize developments for the college that paved the way for its strong commitments to providing professional and technological education for regional development.
+These are the accreditation of all its program; produce board examination topnotchers as well as a high percentage of board passers in almost all programs; compliance to EO 358 requirements of its non-degree programs; better students development programs and services; establishments and expansion of linkages; creation of the Buhi Extension Campus with strong partnership with LGU Buhi; scholarship programs for faculty and students; physical development in support to the college primary goal in providing quality education.

 With the passage of Republic Act No. 8760 on the integration of CHED Supervised Institution (CSIs) to State Universities and Colleges (SUCs), the Bicol Colleges of Art and Trades in Naga City was integrated with the Colleges and became CSPC Naga Campus pursuant to CSPC Board of Trustees Resolution No. 00044.